 As long as you catch yourself, apologize, and get yourself back on track, the humans who love you will forgive you.
 In fact, the way you repair those small relationship ruptures will teach your child some essential lessons about life and love.

-Katherine's question shows that she already knows the answer for those irritable times: Re-connect with your child, so you're more emotionally generous and she's more cooperative.
+Ayesha's question shows that she already knows the answer for those irritable times: Re-connect with your child, so you're more emotionally generous and she's more cooperative.
 After all, we know that when we get impatient, kids act worse.

 The hard part, of course, is that we can't reconnect until we first shift out of that irritable place.
 So start by shifting gears.
 Here's how.